 |

 Schizophrenia is a serious mental health condition that is treatable with the right medication.
-But it but can be hard to diagnose correctly.
+But it can be hard to diagnose correctly.
 In fact, misdiagnosis can be common.
 The good news is that with more information, affected individuals and families can get a correct diagnosis….

 Why a Correct Diagnosis Is Key But Often Elusive